Reflections on nearly 50 years of owning a 1969 Lotus Elan SE

 Peter Egan, the premier automotive writer of our generation loved the Elan.
 In addition to his astute analysis of automobiles and motorcycles, his prose is lucid, entertaining and engaging.
 As one who’s written for major motorcycle magazines for 3 decades, Egan sets a bar few others have ever reached, me included.
 In January of 2012’s Road & Track magazine, Egan wrote this about the Elan: “The first time I drove a Lotus Elan, everything else I’d ever driven felt like a truck.
 And I mean a real truck, as in Army deuce-and-a-half.
 The Elan was light and small, but not demeaningly small or “cute.”
 It was just right, roomy on the inside yet compact and sleek on the outside.
 Driving both Executive Editor Sam Smith’s red Series 2 and friend of the magazine Ben Thongsai’s green Series 3, I was instantly smitten.
 The light and tactile steering, combined with supple suspension and a weird, physics-defying sense of zero weight transfer in corners, provides a sensation akin to flying just over the ground.
 I’m convinced there’s a powerful pleasure center in the brain that remains untapped until you drive an Elan.
 It’s almost a drug.”

 Philip Richter, creator of The Turtle Garage – one of the premier automotive blogs in the world, and a regular contributor to Sports Car Market magazine is a good friend.
 We’ve ridden motorcycles together all over the world, including trips to Turkey and New Zealand.
 A few years back Philip told me he’d be in Phoenix to attend the January automobile auctions and I insisted he stay with me.
 During the short week he was here, we got to take rides in all of my collector cars, including the Acura NSX and McLaren MP4-12C.
 On his last day, I urged him to take the Elan for a spin and he did, driving it on the short 4-6 mile route we’d taken from my home the prior day in the NSX.
 He came back effusive about the Elan’s handling.
 If you’re familiar with the British term “gobsmacked,” it’s an apt description of his reaction to the Elan, meaning he was astonished and shocked.
-He told me he’d read about the Elan’s handling for years, but had not been prepared for the accuracy and lightness of its steering.
+He told me he’d read about the Elan’s handling for years, but had not been prepared for the accuracy, lightness and precision of its steering.

 In August of 2014, writer Ronnie Schreiber published the article: “The Most Influential Sports Car Every